digidem/mapeo-server/README.md

 devices create offline edits of the same observation then sync) there can be multiple results.

-#### `PUT /observations/:version`
+#### `PUT /observations/:id`

-Update an observation by its `version` by providing a JSON object.
+Update an observation by its `id` by providing a JSON object.
 Only the following fields can be modified:

 - `lat`
 - `lon`
 - `ref`
 - `attachments`
 - `tags`

+If there are multiple heads for the element at `id`, only the head with the newest timestamp will be modified.

 #### `PUT /observations/to-element/:id`